davidusb-geek/emhass/README.md

 You must follow these steps to make EMHASS work properly:

-1) Define all the parameters in the configuration pane according to your installation.
-See the description for each parameter in the **configuration** section below.
+1) Define all the parameters in the configuration file according to your installation.
+See the description for each parameter in the **configuration** section.

 2) You most notably will need to define the main data entering EMHASS.
 This will be the `sensor_power_photovoltaics` for the name of the your hass variable containing the PV produced power and the variable `sensor_power_load_no_var_loads` for the load power of your household excluding the power of the deferrable loads that you want to optimize.